pyeventsourcing/eventsourcing-django/README.md

-If you are using Django 3.2 or later, you only need to add `'eventsourcing_django'` to your Django project's `INSTALLED_APPS` setting, but the above will work also.
+If you are using Django 3.2 or later, you only need to add `'eventsourcing_django'` to your Django project's `INSTALLED_APPS` setting, although the above will work also.

     INSTALLED_APPS = [
         ...